rcorbish/node-linalg/README.md

 ## Other functions

-Other functions that may be useful: mean - calculate the mean of rows or columns sum - calculate the sum of elements in rows or columns norm - calculates the Euclidean norm of rows or columns inv - the matrix inverse pinv - the pseudo inverse, can calculate an inverse for non-square and singular matrices log - calculate the log of each element abs - absolute value of each element sqrt - the sqrt of each element svd - singular value decomp of a matrix - return U,S, Vt in once object pca - principal components analysis, reduces the dimension of a vector transpose - transpose a matyix
+Other functions that may be useful:

+* mean - calculate the mean of rows or columns
+* sum - calculate the sum of elements in rows or columns
+* norm - calculates the Euclidean norm of rows or columns
+* inv - the matrix inverse
+* pinv - the pseudo inverse, can calculate an inverse for non-square and singular matrices
+* log - calculate the log of each element
+* abs - absolute value of each element
+* sqrt - the sqrt of each element
+* svd - singular value decomp of a matrix - return U,S, Vt in once object
+* pca - principal components analysis, reduces the dimension of a vector
+* transpose - transpose a matyix
+* dup - copy a matrix

 ## Element manipulation

 Some functions of a matrix are provided to extract/add/move rows and columns

-rotate - rotate the columns in a matrix addColumn - adds a row vector to a matrix addRow - adds a column vector to a matrix removeRow - rfemoves a row vector from a matrix removeCoOlumn - removes a column from a matrix getRows - copies rows from a matrix to a new matrix getColumns - copies columns from a matrix to a new matrix
+* rotate - rotate the columns in a matrix
+* addColumn - adds a row vector to a matrix
+* addRow - adds a column vector to a matrix
+* removeRow - rfemoves a row vector from a matrix
+* removeCoOlumn - removes a column from a matrix
+* getRows - copies rows from a matrix to a new matrix
+* getColumns - copies columns from a matrix to a new matrix

 ## Linear regression
 OK we'll try a more complex example.
 It showcases the non-blocking